mohileAJ/belly-button-challenge/README.md

 # belly-button-challenge

-Please refer to the app.js inside the static folder.
+Please refer to the app.js inside the static folder: belly-button-challenge --> static --> js --> app.js

+App has been deployed to GitHub Pages (TBD).